-An outdoor market may, at the discretion of the Authority, include a used car lot, provided due consideration is given to the size and scale of the development relative to surrounding development and to the site itself.
+An outdoor market may, at the discretion of the Authority, include a motor vehicle sales lot, provided due consideration is given to the size and scale of the development relative to surrounding development and to the site itself.
 Due consideration shall also be given to buffering where appropriate, off-street parking, and to the implications of traffic movement and/or congestion as well as safe access.
+Additional conditions may be required for temporary outdoor markets, related to term of time for which a market may operate, hours of operation, temporary parking, and provision of traffic and litter control.